tiserle/cacti_ericsson_redback_temperature/README.md

 3、In resource/snmp_queries
 put rb_temperature.xml

-4、upload all *.xml file in cacti web gui
+4、Import other *.xml file in cacti web gui

 5、When using in SSR might fail while snmp timeout (SSR problem)